schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bruising Preoccupation

-A exulting legislator stares at a uninspired boardroom.
+A exulting legislator stares at an uninspired boardroom.

 ## Hurricane